The Hollies: Origin

-1963–1968
+1963–1969

+1963–1965

 In January 1963, the Hollies performed at the Cavern Club in Liverpool, where they were seen by Parlophone assistant producer Ron Richards, who had been involved in producing the first Beatles session.
 Richards offered them an audition with Parlophone, but Steele did not want to be a "professional" musician and left the band in April 1963.
 For the audition, they brought in Tony Hicks to replace the departing Steele.
 Hicks played in a Nelson band called the Dolphins, which also featured Bobby Elliott on drums and Bernie Calvert on bass.
 Not only were the Hollies signed by Richards, who continued to produce the band until 1976 and once more in 1979, but a song from the audition, a cover of the Coasters' 1961 single "(Ain't That) Just Like Me", was released as their debut single in May 1963 and hit No. 25 on the UK Singles Chart.

-Their second single, another cover of the Coasters, this time 1957's "Searchin'", hit No. 12.
+Their second single, another Coasters cover, this time 1957's "Searchin', hit No. 12.
 At this point, after recording only eight songs for Parlophone, Rathbone also decided to leave the band, and Hicks was able to arrange for his Dolphins bandmate Bobby Elliott to replace him as the Hollies' new drummer in August 1963.
 They then scored their first British Top 10 hit in early 1964 with a cover of Maurice Williams and the Zodiacs' "Stay", which reached No. 8 in the UK.
-It was lifted from the band's Parlophone debut album, Stay with The Hollies, released on 1 January 1964, which went to No. 2 on the UK album chart.
+It was lifted from the band's Parlophone debut album, Stay with the Hollies, released in January 1964, which went to No. 2 on the UK album chart.

-The Hollies became known for doing cover versions, and they followed up with "Just One Look" (February 1964, UK No. 2), a song that had already had top 10 success in the US for Soul star Doris Troy.
+The Hollies became known for making cover versions, and they followed up with "Just One Look" (February 1964, UK No. 2), a song that had already had top 10 success in the US for Soul star Doris Troy.
 The hits continued with "Here I Go Again" (May 1964, UK No. 4).
-At this point, there was some North American interest in the group, and versions of Stay with The Hollies, with these two singles added, were issued in both Canada (by Capitol Records) and the US (by Imperial Records), with the title changed to Here I Go Again.
-Like their Parlophone labelmates the Beatles, the Hollies' albums released in North America remained very different from their UK counterparts.
+At this point, there was some North American interest in the group, and versions of Stay with the Hollies, with these two singles added, were issued in both Canada (by Capitol Records) and the US (by Imperial Records), with the title changed to Here I Go Again.
+Like their Parlophone labelmates the Beatles, the Hollies' albums released in North America were different from their UK counterparts.